Fairhope Alabama Emergency Dentist

 Swollen Soft Palate

-The soft palate goes all the way back to your throat, ending at the little hanging teardrop of tissue called the uvula.
-The main job of the soft palate is to rise up and close off your nose and throat when you swallow.
+The soft palate goes back to your throat, ending at the little hanging teardrop of tissue called the uvula.
+The main job of the soft palate is to rise and close off your nose and throat when you swallow.
 This keeps food out of your lungs and nasal passages.
 Fairhope Alabama Emergency Dentist

 The invader can also be something more serious, like cancer.
 Early signs of oral cancer include swelling, lumps, redness, pain, and loss of function.
 Your dentist can help address any oral cancer concerns and refer you to a specialist if there is a question.
 Fairhope Alabama Emergency Dentist

 Down by the Bay